nullisnotthere/utlimatetictactoe/README.md

 #### Work Distribution

-We each had a couple of designated tasks, but did most of the work together ni person.
+We each had a couple of designated tasks, but did most of the work together in person.

 **Sylvan**:
 - board printing and colors